Minimum Viable Products and other schtuff

 Small Batches

 In one of Eric Ries’ posts, he shows how small batches can actually help you become more efficient.
-In the post, Eric tells the story of a father who has a content with this children to find the fastest way to mail a letter.
-The children suggested folding all the letters first, then stuffing the envelopes first, then sealing the envelopes, and finally inserting a stamp.
+In the post, Eric tells the story of a father who has a contest with this children to find the fastest way to mail a letter.
+The children suggested (1) folding all the letters first, then (2) stuffing the envelopes, (3) then sealing the envelopes, and finally (4) inserting a stamp.
 The father suggested to mail each letter one at a time.
-Ultimately, the father wins.
-He wins because of the time it takes for the children to sort and stack after each step.
+Ultimately, when you look at both processes side by side, the father’s process wins.
+It wins primarily because of the time it takes for the children to sort and stack after each step.
 There is more explanation in Eric’s post.

 Real World Implications of Small Batches

-Besides a simple contest between a father and children, there are many real world implications for small batches.
-When developing a business hypotheses, the successive steps are not always known.
+There are many real world implications for small batches.
+When developing a business hypothesis, the successive steps are not always known.
 It’s simple to fold a letter, but it’s difficult to build a software project.
-For the first version of a software products, developers aren’t always sure of which feature should go next in a linear process.
+For the first version of software products, developers aren’t always sure of which feature should go next in a linear process.
 They often use their experiences to guess what a user wants next.
-But this is usually wrong.
-Often, a step in a software product will be the equivalent of stuffing a cucumber into the envelope instead of a letter.
+Their guesses are usually wrong.
+Often, the chosen next step in a software product will be the equivalent of stuffing a cucumber into the envelope instead of a letter.
 In hindsight, some software decisions are obviously wrong, but they don’t always have to be.
 In order to understand how wrong certain products can be, you need to walk with your customer through the problem/solution stages.
 There is no better way of doing this than using the concierge minimum viable product technique.

 The Concierge Minimum Viable Product